-NGO Añañau was founded in December 2014 by Sadith Paez Montesinos and Ellen Bosch.
+NGO Añañau was founded in December 2014 by Sadith Paez Montesinos and Ellen Bosch in a Peruvian-Belgian cooperation.
 They met in 2010 during their previous work in a non-profit organization, where they were responsible for the coordination and organization of the project and its functioning.
 They also vouched for the pedagogic guidance of the children in their development and learning process.
 After 4 years of working together, they decided to start a new educational project together.
 Asociación ONG Añañau was born!

-"Our mission is to create an inspiring and safe learning environment in which Peruvian children and youngsters can discover, learn, develop, share and connect their talents and dreams."
+"Our mission is to create an inspiring and safe learning environment in which Peruvian children and adolescents can discover, learn, develop, share and connect their talents and dreams."

 Sadith Paez Montesinos, from Cusco, Peru, studied Midwifery and the Development of the young child at the Andina University in Cusco.
 She continued specializing her profession with additional studies on Prenatal and Postnatal Stimulation.
 After completing these studies she started working as a midwife in the Regional Hospital of Cusco.
 This hospital is run by the state and this is where the poorest population of this region is admitted for medical care.
 After several years working there, Sadith started to work at the health center of the Ttío district in Cusco for about two years.
 Because of a permanent deficiency in means and staff, the working situation there got too complicated and she decided to start another challenge.
 In 2008 Sadith started working for the organization Máximo Nivel, where she was responsible for the international coordination.
 She worked together with different social organizations, institutions and shelters in Cusco and she got to know an ample social network in the world of developmental aid.
 In 2010 she started to work full time in a non-profit organization in Cusco and got to know Ellen, working there as well as her colleague.